hackanoho/hackanoho.github.io/index.md

 * Creating visualisations for the data on Te Reo Maori and other Pacific languages
 * Modelling how New Zealand media portray environmental issues
 * Creating maps to visualise pollution by region
-* Using the SMAT (social media analysis tool) API to analyse conspiracy theories on social media
 * Exploring prospects for language survival using mathematical models based on a [recent paper](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2019.0526)
 * Working with people from [Papa Reo](https://papareo.nz/) on machine learning applied to Māori and Pacific Languages
-* Working to improve the hacka-noho concept and delivery
+* Working to improve the noho concept and delivery

 Just to emphasise: these are suggestions only.
 We will approach questions like these from whatever background we already have and do not expect to "complete" any project in a single weekend.

 Some of these ideas have been fleshed out a little with skeleton code provided at <https://github.com/hackanoho/project-ideas>.

+## COVID-19

+To keep the noho safe and make sure there is no have significant spread of Covid-19 during the event, we ask everyone to *take a RAT test on Friday before coming**.

+There will be RATs available on site so people can test again on Saturday morning.

 ## Questions and answers